galgantar/standard-deviants/index.markdown

 <img src="assets/images/virality_rss_log_log.svg">

 Before diving into complex modelling, we take a step back and examine how virality behaves across the different clusters of Reddit communities.
 The bar chart gives us an early hint: the mean virality score isn’t uniform at all.
 Some clusters consistently produce more “viral-leaning” posts than others.
 This tells us that we cannot treat viral posts the same across all clusters.
 We need to be careful to separate them as being "viral" might have a different meaning in a cluster with higher engagement rates.
-This, however, does not mean that we cannot be viral at all in the others.<br>
+This, however, does not mean that we cannot reach virality in other clusters.<br>

 <div class="flourish-embed flourish-chart" data-src="visualisation/26558729"><script src="https://public.flourish.studio/resources/embed.js"></script><noscript><img src="https://public.flourish.studio/visualisation/26558729/thumbnail" width="100%" alt="chart visualization" /></noscript></div>